KITMedia/wp-story-engine/readme.md

 1. Test endpoints (malfunctional tests commented)
 1. Body type "number" => h3 with class="number"
 1. Paragraph with class="size"
-1. Image sideloaded
-1. Image role data concatinate with text
-1. Divider => center large full image sideloaded
 1. List with ul and ol
 1. Blockquote with class="align"
 1. Remove debug data via param in settings
-1. Delete endpoint
 1. Categories
+1. Authors as real authors with create in WP
+1. Test continued overall

 ### Done w17-2018
+1. Delete endpoint
 1. Remove monolog logging.
 1. Convert Log to debug and add it to post data
 1. Token added to post url as param